mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 and the list goes on and on.

-In the near future, caregiver robots will meet our physical and emotional needs as we age, by offering reminders about appointments or medication and by encouraging social activities, healthy eating and exercise[4].
+In the near future, caregiver robots will meet our physical and emotional needs as we age, by encouraging social activities, healthy eating and exercise[4].

 That is the future that I am working on.
 A future where humanoid robots can enhance and monitor physical activities of the elderly.
 Particularly, in my PhD
-I have studied, understood and implemented algorithms of nonlinear dynamics and neural networks in order to automatically measure human movement and emotions in the context of human-robot imitation activities[5].
+I have studied, understood and implemented algorithms of nonlinear dynamics and artificial neural networks in order to automatically measure human movement and emotions in the context of human-robot interaction[5].

 Perhaps my parents, back in Mexico, are not going to be benefit from these technological advances